Tampa Bay Buccaneers: Super Bowl XXXVII champions (2002)

+Raheem Morris

 The 2009 squad started out 0–7, behind Leftwich and later Josh Johnson.
-Following their bye week, the team elevated Freeman to starting quarterback, resulting in the team's first win of the season.
+After their bye week, the team elevated Freeman to starting quarterback, resulting in the team's first win of the season.
 The team finished 3–13, the worst record since 1991.

-The Bucs' 2010 season surprised many, producing the greatest single-season turnaround in franchise history, going 10–6.
+The Buccaneers' 2010 season surprised many, producing the greatest single-season turnaround in franchise history, going 10–6.
 This was largely behind the stellar performances of Freeman, rookie receiver Mike Williams, and LeGarrette Blount.
 Despite the effort, the team narrowly missed the playoffs, losing out on the wild card tiebreaker to the eventual Super Bowl XLV champion Green Bay Packers.

 Tampa Bay began the 2011 season with high hopes, adding several key defensive players through the draft.
 After a 4–2 start, however, the Buccaneers collapsed, dropping ten consecutive games to finish 4–12.
 The day after a 45–24 loss to the Falcons in their final game of the season, the team fired Morris, offensive coordinator Greg Olson and the rest of his corresponding staff.
 During the Morris era, the lack of on-the-field success, along with several contributing factors, including the recession, saw attendance slip, precipitating local television blackouts for the first time since the mid-1990s.
-All eight regular-season home games were blacked out in 2010, and 5 of 7 were blacked out in 2011 (one "home" game was played in London).
+All eight regular-season home games were blacked out in 2010, and five of seven were blacked out in 2011 (one "home" game was played in London).